jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         is usually executed.
 Autologous bone taken from the same patient <em>(autograft)</em>
         and lyophilized bone of animal origin <em>(xenograft)</em> are usually placed at the same time.</p>\n"
-    - question: Is inflammation normal after an oral surgery procedure?
+    - question: Is inflammation normal after an Oral Surgery procedure?
       answer: "<p>It is natural to experience some swelling after any surgery.
 A surgical cut in the skin or mucosa, also called incision, is a form of aggression to the organism.
 The body's natural response to an injury of this type is the